Welcome from Jane Lewis, LGC Chair

 Local Governing Committee Members

 Andy is one of a team of seven Consultant Histopathologists at York Hospital delivering the Histopathology diagnostic service for York and the surrounding area.
 He is a member of Christ Church in Heworth and leads one of the weekday evening home groups.
 Aside from that, he enjoys dinghy racing with his family, being a partner in a small wine business and attempting to unravel the mysteries of his golf game.
-Andy is Vice Chairman of the Governing Body, Chairman of the Curriculum Committee, and a member of the Pastoral Committee and has two children at the school.
+Andy is Chairman of the Curriculum Committee, and a member of the Pastoral Committee and has two children at the school.

 “It is an inspiring privilege to be part of the governing body working alongside Andrew Daly, the leadership team and all staff colleagues, to deliver the best possible education for our students at Archbishop Holgate’s School.”